Eccentricities in the flip-graphs of convex polygons: Preliminary notions and tools

 Observe that a triangulation $T$ of $\pi$ decomposes $\pi$ into a set of triangles.
 If such a triangle shares two of its edges $\{a,b\}$ and $\{a,c\}$ with $\pi$, it will be called \emph{an ear of $T$ in $a$}.
 Equivalently, $T$ has an ear in $a$ when none of its interior edges is incident to $a$.
+Using this notion, a second lemma can be stated.